-If an item doesn't scan, but you believe it should be WIC approved, let someone in your store's management office know.
-Fruits and vegetables are seasonal items and are hard to keep up to date in the APL.
-Your corporate IT staff or POS provider can often correct problems with fruits and vegetables not scanning as WIC approved by mapping them to the appropriate PLU code in the APL.
+If an item doesn't scan, but you believe it should be WIC approved, let someone in your store management office know.
+Fruits and vegetables are seasonal items and are hard to keep upto-date in the APL.
+Your corporate IT staff can often correct problems with fruits and vegetables not scanning as WIC approved by properly mapping them to the appropriate codes.